Expungement: United Kingdom

-In the United Kingdom the term "spent conviction" is used.
+In the United Kingdom the term "stepping-down of convictions" is used.
 The relevant legislation is the Rehabilitation of Offenders Act 1974.
 Offences punished by less than five years' imprisonment become spent after a period of time depending on the severity of the sentence; they remain on the offender's criminal record, but are not revealed in basic criminal record checks by the Disclosure and Barring Service (DRB) or Disclosure Scotland, are inadmissible as evidence in certain circumstances, and in most cases may not be used as a reason to refuse or terminate insurance or employment.

 In the data retention model of the Police National Computer, arrests which do not lead to a finding of guilt "step down" as soon as the relevant decision is made (typically a "not guilty" verdict or a dismissal of charges) and become visible to law enforcement only.
 Records of cautions and minor convictions do not step down and remain on the PNC and on enhanced DRB checks until the offender's 100th birthday.

 Since the passing of the Protection of Freedoms Act 2012, people convicted for homosexual acts between consenting adults under section 12 of the Sexual Offences Act 1956 can apply to have the conviction totally removed from their criminal record.
 Clause 96 confirms the effect of a successful application would ensure the person is considered as having not committed, nor been charged, prosecuted or convicted of a homosexual act.

 United States

 In the United States, most states allow for expungement of criminal records, though laws vary significantly by state.
 The availability of expungement and the type of charge or conviction that may be expunged will depend upon the laws of the state in which the case was prosecuted.

 In some states, once sealed or expunged, all records of an arrest and/or subsequent court case are removed from the public record, and the individual may legally deny or fail to acknowledge ever having been arrested for or charged with any crime which has been expunged.
 Even after expungement, other states may maintain a public or confidential record of the charge and its disposition.